 Unrealistic Pedal Action

+The riding geometry on these folding bikes is substantially different from real bikes, from crank length to where the pedals are in relation to your hips.
 Pedaling on a folding bike doesn’t feel quite like the real thing.
-If you’re going for ultra-real, then you’d be better off with a real bike on a real road, or at the very least, buying a machine worth thousands of dollars.
+If you’re going for ultra-real, then you’d be better off with a real bike on a real road, or at the very least, buying a trainer you can mount your bike on.

-If you’re planning on training for a bicycle race, then this won’t be the right way to do it.
+If you’re planning on training for a cycling event, then collapsible indoor machines won’t be the right way to do it.
 But if you just want an alternate form of cardio, then the slightly-off pedal action shouldn’t be an issue for you.

 What Extra Features Should a Folding Exercise Bike Have?